nickydubs/nickydubs/README.md

 I am experimenting with html/css/js code to create a musicians website from "scratch".✨<br> (using & frankensteining whatever open-source code/templates i find to be most useful) ✨<br>✨<br>

-As the experiment continues of building a site for my exact purposes, it should be quite easily forkable for other independent artists/performers/retailers.✨<br>
+As the experiment continues of building a site for my exact purposes, ⚡⚡⚡⚡⚡⚡⚡⚡⚡ ✨<br>
-If you have ever done this before and had any successes/failures, please let me know!
-Thank you so much! ✨<br>✨
+  it should be quite easily forkable for other independent artists/performers/retailers.✨<br> If you have ever done this before and had any successes/failures, please let me know!
+Thank you so much! ✨<br>✨✨<br>

 <b>Tasks:</b>✨<br>
 1. connecting social accounts in 1 main row/group<br>